jliphard/bits-llama/README.md

-# BITS, a digital TA
+# BITS: A rapidly re-tunable digital TA

 This is a digital TA built on OpenAI's ChatGPT-3.5, `llama_index`, and `langchain`.